couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ## Create & Write Data in Realm vs Couchbase Lite

 ### Writing Data
-In Realm, you write data in a transaction which is a block of code that can do multiple transactions.
+In Realm, you write data in a transaction which is a block of code that can do multiple sub-transactions.
 Either all the transactions succeed or they fail.
 An example of this is below:
 ```kotlin
 // Open a write transaction
 realm.write {